-- A participating retail or mail order pharmacy may refuse to fill a prescription order or refill when, in the professional judgment of the pharmacist, the prescription should not be filled.
+- A participating retail or home delivery pharmacy may refuse to fill a prescription order or refill when, in the professional judgment of the pharmacist, the prescription should not be filled.

-- Prescriptions may be filled only at a participating retail or mail order pharmacy, except in the event of emergency or urgent care.
+- Prescriptions may be filled only at a participating retail or home delivery pharmacy, except in the event of emergency or urgent care.
 Plan participants will not be reimbursed for out-of-pocket prescription purchases from a non-participating pharmacy in non-emergency, non-urgent care situations.

 - Plan participants must present their ID cards at the time each prescription is filled to verify coverage.
 If you do not present your ID card, your purchase may not be covered by the Plan, except in emergency and urgent care situations, and you may be required to pay the entire cost of the prescription.

-- For maintenance medications (those taken on a regular basis to treat ongoing conditions like allergies, asthma, diabetes, heart conditions, etc.), the plan will provide coverage for three fills at a retail pharmacy; for subsequent fills at a retail pharmacy, the participant will be responsible for 100% of the cost.
-Any refill that is submitted to the Express Scripts mail order pharmacy will be subject to the mail order pharmacy copayments.
+- For maintenance medications (those taken on a regular basis to treat ongoing conditions like allergies, asthma, diabetes, heart conditions, etc.), the Plan will provide coverage for three fills at a retail pharmacy; for subsequent short-term fills, the participant will be responsible for 100% of the cost.
+Any long-term refill that is submitted to the Express Scripts home delivery pharmacy will be subject to long-term delivery pharmacy copayments.

 As part of Express Scripts’ Advanced Utilization Management (AUM) program, certain drugs will not be covered unless pre-certified by Express Scripts, based on medical evidence submitted by your physician.
 In addition, some therapies will be monitored for appropriate pharmacogenomic parameters, and oral oncology medications will be limited to ensure appropriate use.
 Please visit www.express-scripts.com to more information about your medications and if they require a coverage review.
 If you have a question regarding a drug on the AUM program list, contact Express Scripts at the number listed in the Information Sources section of this SPD.